eternalapprentice2000/jira-csv-migrator-app/README.md

 ```

-5. Wonder in the Miracle that is the `out.csv` and the `epic-out.csv` files
+5. Wonder in the Miracle that is the `out.csv`
-6. When importing into jira, be sure to import the `epic-out.csv` file first, it contains all the epics so the regular ticket imports will work properly